 Listen To Your Body and Your Mind

 Group runs are great for zoning out.
 Getting lost in conversation can make the miles just disappear.

 While that’s great for getting the miles done, it can take you out of your body.

-There is a lot you can learn from paying attention to what is going on in your head and really feeling your body.
+There’s a lot you can learn from paying attention to what’s going on in your head and really feeling your body.

 Groups are a great encouragement to get out and run when you don’t want to.
 More than once I’ve gotten up to do a long run on a cold, miserable day when I really didn’t want to run, solely because I knew a group was expecting me.

 But an important skill to master is the ability to do the thing you don’t want to do, based only on discipline and an internal drive.